Landmarks of Hoboken, New Jersey: Hoboken Projects

-The Hoboken Projects are a complex of low-income apartments on the south western side of Hoboken, built in 1949.
+The Hoboken Projects are a complex of low-income apartments on the south western side of Hoboken, built in 1949 by the Hoboken Housing Authority.

 Hoboken Terminal

 Hoboken Terminal, also known as Lackawanna Station (named for the Native American tribe that formerly made the area their dwelling), at the city's southeast corner, is a major transportation hub and a national historic landmark was built in 1907.

 Hudson River Waterfront Walkway

 The Hudson River Waterfront Walkway is a promenade along the Hudson River.